SciDataUCM/sostime/README.md

 SOSTIME is a Python application that given a location predicts how much time would take to the regional emergency services to attend a real-time request using Machine Learning.

+## Explore the data 📖

+We keep every data exploration we have ever done developing SOSTIME in [this Jupyter Notebook](/data-exploration.ipynb).

 ## Requirements ⚙️

 Besides [Python 3.6](https://www.python.org/downloads/) we will be using the following packages: